 2. PRESS PAUSE EACH DAY

 As your team serves together on your trip, you’ll likely have early mornings, full days, and late nights.
 Often, it can be hard to slow down during the week because there is pressure to fit it all in.
-But when you make time for intentional conversations, you’ll get the most of out your mission trip experience.
+But when you make time for intentional conversations, you’ll get the most of out your summer mission trip experience.

 By taking time to pray together, reflect, and share, we create an environment where students are challenged to think deeper about what they’re doing and seeing.